Frequently Asked Questions

 Once all is in order, ICCO will write back to your school to indicate that we have no objections to the clash on condition that you turn up in-person on week 12, for the end-of-semester quiz for the ICC course in question.

-Students enrolled into CC0002 and CC0006 will see a 6:30pm to 9:20pm lecture slot reserved on their timetable for both week 12 and week 13.
+Students enrolled into CC0006 will see a 6:30pm to 9:20pm lecture slot reserved on their timetable for both week 12 and week 13.
 This slot is for the end-of-semester quiz which is a compulsory in-person quiz.
 The actual quiz will be conducted on week 12.
 You will be required to attend the quiz in-person on week 12 unless you have a valid reason for being absent.

 The quiz dates are as follows: